Sage-Bionetworks-Challenges/sample-model-templates/README.md

 1. Replace the code in the `run_model.*` script with your own algorithm(s).

-2. Update `requirements.txt` with any additional libraries/packages used.
+2. (If using Python) Update `requirements.txt` with any additional libraries/packages used by your script(s).

 3. (optional) Locally run the script to ensure it can run successfully.